There is a difference between setting a goal, and setting an ultimatum for yourself.

-There are a million and more challenges on the internet.
-Like this fitness challenge picture:
+There are a million and more challenges on the internet, like this fitness challenge in the picture below:

 Life has been tweaked for optimized functionality.
 Lets hack life and do some challenges?